CityChainFoundation/documentation/WHITEPAPER.md

 # Wallets

-There will be a few rich wallet apps developed for City Chain, and they will all be based on HTML-technologies for UX.
-This ensures a coherent user experience across the various apps and services on the platform.

-Technologies: Angular

-The wallets will all carry the same name, "City Wallet" (or City Chain/City Coin Wallet) with what edition in parentheses of the name.

-City Wallet (Web) - Available through the City Hub interface.
-City Wallet (Mobile) - Android/iOS (SPV) client, no staking support.
-City Wallet (Desktop) - Linux/Windows/Mac, full node software with UI that supports staking (PoS).
-City Wallet (Daemon) - Backend REST service, full node software.
+City Hub will be the primary wallet for City Chain.
+We will be working with third party wallets to enable support for City Coin, but to fully utilize the City Chain and the Smart City Platform, the City Hub is the prefered app.

-These wallet apps will be user friendly and give users the basic needs to perform transactions and other related tasks.
-The full set of City Chain and Smart City Platform functionality, is accessible through the City Hub (website and app).
+Other third party wallet apps give users the basic needs to perform transactions and other related tasks.
+The full set of City Chain and Smart City Platform functionality, is accessible through the City Hub.

 # City Hub